 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 Newspaper editors assign, review, edit, rewrite, and lay out all copy in a newspaper except advertisements.
 Editors sometimes write stories or editorials that offer opinions on issues.
-Editors review the editorial page and copy written by staff or syndicated columnists.
+They review the editorial page and copy written by staff or syndicated columnists.
 A large metropolitan daily newspaper staff may include various editors who process thousands of words into print daily.
 A small town staff of a weekly newspaper, however, may include only one editor, who might be both owner and star reporter.
 Large metropolitan areas, such as New York, Los Angeles, Chicago, and Washington, D.C., employ many editors.
 Approximately 98,790 editors work for publications of all types in the United States.